SeanGearin/SeanGearin/README.md

 Pixel Vault — Founded and led as CEO. $120M raised.
 Series A co-led by 01 Advisors (Dick Costolo + Adam Bain).
 Partners included DraftKings, NFLPA, UFC, MLB.

-Adidas "Into the Metaverse" — Architected the drop from the Pixel Vault side. $24M in one afternoon.
+Adidas "Into the Metaverse" — Architected the drop alongside adidas. $24M in one afternoon.
 30,000 NFTs.
 138 countries.
 More Share of Search than any Adidas launch in history.

 Crawley Town FC — Co-acquired a 126-year-old English football club with Daryl Morey and Preston Johnson.
 Promoted to League One at Wembley in year two.
 Adidas as kit sponsor.
 Sky Sports.
 ESPN.